-Portlocks' Pantry provide tasty healthy meals for 5 local schools.
-Ingredients are sourced locally wherever possible and meals are made freshly each day in the modern kitchen at St Andrew's Primary Academy by Mrs Portlock and Mrs Cawley.
+Acorn Catering provide tasty healthy meals for both of our schools.
+Ingredients are sourced locally wherever possible and meals are made freshly each day at the Acorn Catering kitchen at Axminster Primary Academy.

 All meat including sausages, meatballs and burgers are supplied by Complete Meats of Axminster

 All fish products are supplied by Davy's Locker in Bridport

 Fresh fruit and vegetables are supplied by Cain's Farm in Chideock

 Dairy produce including free-range eggs and West Country cheese are supplied by R. T. Parris of Chardstock